JoeRaetano/IVA/README.md

   - Learn GitHub flavored Markdown https://help.github.com/articles/github-flavored-markdown/
   - Learn Special writing on GitHub https://help.github.com/articles/writing-on-github/
     :eyes:  http://www.emoji-cheat-sheet.com/
+  - Install GitHub on your machine
+    - Clone IVA Repo into a local folder called IVA
+    - ensure you synchronize your local cloned repository with the master before you make any new edits.

 :two: Webstorm IDE https://www.jetbrains.com/webstorm/
   - What is Webstorm?
 WebStorm is a lightweight yet powerful IDE, perfectly equipped for complex client-side development and server-side development with Node.js.